evantwout/web/source/index.rst

 .. note:: This website uses cookies for certain functionalities and to collect usage data.
-Please see the :doc:`privacy` page for more information.
+Please see the `Privacy <privacy.html>`_ page for more information.

 Welcome to BEM++